creecedev/NetSuite-Tools-For-WebStorm/README.md

+## <i><b>This plugin is no longer maintained.
+NetSuite has created their own (yay) and it is highly suggested to use that plugin instead.
+This repository will remain for archival/reference purposes only.
+Thank you to everyone who helped and made it possible to have some awesome NetSuite WebStorm Tools.</b></i>

 # NetSuite Tools For WebStorm

 NetSuite Tools For WebStorm, is an open-source WebStorm plugin that uses NetSuite SuiteTalk 2017.1 WSDL to provide the ability to:
   - Specify any NetSuite File Cabinet Folder as the project root directory or select from any folder within SuiteScripts or SuiteBundles
   - Upload single or groups of files to NetSuite File Cabinet